The Institute for Behavioral and Community Health (IBACH)

 IBACH was established in 1982 for the purpose of promoting research and academic programs relevant to the applications of behavioral science principles to medicine and health care.
 IBACH provides important research experience to students who intend to pursue related careers and offers opportunities for project staff and students to participate in health disparities research.

-IBACH is located in San Diego, California and is San Diego State University’s (SDSU) largest health research center.
-The research at IBACH has focused on some of the top contributors of early mortality including diet, physical activity, tobacco use, and other health behaviors, with a special focus on the Latino community.
+IBACH main offices are located in San Diego, California and has a satellite office in El Centro, California.
+IBACH research has focused on some of the top contributors of early mortality including diet, physical activity, tobacco use, and other health behaviors, with a special focus on the Latino/Hispanic community, sexual and gender minorities, and underserved populations, including those living in rural communities.

 The mission of IBACH is to identify modifiable determinants of health disparities and to develop effective strategies to reduce these disparities.
 We foster active collaboration between researchers and partners from many different specialties, institutions, and communities.
 The resulting findings and interventions are contextually-, linguistically-, and culturally-sensitive as they are based on the experience and the extensive evidence gathered by researchers and partners.